Operators

 With U.S. upstream M&A reaching $105 billion in 2024—the third highest as recorded by Enverus—the market shows no signs of slowing down, with high price tag deals being driven by the scarcity of high-quality inventory.
 Kicking off the first large Permian deal of 2025, Diamondback Energy acquired part of the assets of Double Eagle IV for $4.1 billion.
 Diamondback is one of the largest players in the Permian Basin, second only to Exxon Mobil, based on gross operated oil volumes.[1]

 A high price for an asset in the Permian is no surprise, as high-quality inventory is scarce.
 Although the recent Diamondback deal sets a new benchmark at $7 million per location, exceeding a comparable 2023 Permian deal of OXY’s CrownRock acquisition at $4.8 million per location.[2]
-Andrew Dittmar from the Enverus Intelligence® Research Team has state that this recent deal is pivotal because it represents one of the last remaining opportunities for a large, high-quality asset to be acquired from a willing seller.[1]
+Andrew Dittmar from the Enverus Intelligence® Research Team has stated that this recent deal is pivotal because it represents one of the last remaining opportunities for a large, high-quality asset to be acquired from a willing seller.[1]

 In order for private and mid-sized operators to stay competitive in today’s market, operators should explore opportunities in less consolidated basins, consider joint ventures or position themselves as attractive acquisition targets.